vikramaruchamy/DO/How To Set Up a Highly Available PostgreSQL Cluster.md

 <pre class=" language-command"><code class="prism  language-command">$ sudo pip install patroni
 </code></pre>
 <p><strong>Note:</strong> You should execute this command in all three droplets where PostgreSQL is installed, so that the PostgreSQL configuration can be handled using Patroni.</p>
-<p>Finally, you can configure the Patorni to handle PostgrSQL service.</p>
+<p>Now, you can configure the Patorni to handle PostgreSQL service running in each droplets.</p>
 <!--&#10;&#10;If showing a command, explain the command first by talking about what it does.
 Then show the command.&#10;&#10;If showing a configuration file, try to show only the relevant parts and explain what needs to change.&#10;&#10;-->
 <!--Now transition to the next step by telling the reader what's next.-->
 <h2 id="step-3-—-installing-etcd">Step 3 <strong>—</strong> Installing ETCD</h2>